tdemay2002/trevordemay.pro/README.md

 # All About Trevor DeMay

-Working on developing a website about me for future employers.
+This is a website I have designed for the sake of practing my skills and sharing my portfolio.

 ```bash
 I am consitently editing this page.
 It is subject to change.